Mountaineers cricket team

 The Mountaineers is one of five cricket Zimbabwean cricket franchises.
 They are a first-class cricket team, based in the Manicaland and Mashonaland East area.
 They play their home matches at Mutare Sports Club in Mutare.

-Franchise History
+Franchise history

 Following the decline of the standards of cricket in Zimbabwe, Zimbabwe Cricket decided to use a new set of teams for all the first-class, List A and Twenty20 formats of the domestic game.
 A total of 5 franchises were named, and the Mountaineers team was based in Manicaland.

 2009-10 Logan Cup

-On their debut in this tournament, Mountaineers finished in third place in the group, with three wins from twelve games.
-Their debut first-class match against Mashonaland Eagles was a draw, thanks mainly to captain Hamilton Masakadza's century.
+On their debut in this tournament, the Mountaineers finished in third place in the group, with three wins from twelve games.
+Their debut first-class match against Mashonaland Eagles was a draw, thanks mainly to captain Hamilton Masakadza's century (188).
 Their first first-class win was against Southern Rocks, whom they crushed by eight wickets.
 For their third-place finish, Mountaineers could not contest the final.